FAQs for Undergraduate Students

 For lost and found items, contact the University Police Department, Van Hoesen Hall, Room C-17, 607-753-4123.

-Official Commencement programs will be distributed at the entrances to the Park Center Alumni Arena.
+Official Commencement programs will be distributed at the entrance.
 All eligible graduates who apply for their degree by March 1 will have their name listed in the program.

-Restrooms are located on all levels of the Park Center Alumni Arena and signs will mark their locations.
+Restrooms are located on all floors of the Park Center, Alumni Arena.

-Effective January 1, 2013, SUNY Cortland became a Tobacco Free Campus.
-Smoking is not permitted anywhere inside campus buildings or on campus grounds.
+SUNY Cortland is a Tobacco Free Campus.
+Smoking and tobacco use are not permitted anywhere inside campus buildings or on campus grounds.

 Emergency phones are located throughout the entire campus and are identified by blue lights above the phones.
 University police are equipped for emergency communication as well.
 Guests are reminded to turn off all cell phones and beepers during the ceremony.

-In order to adhere to the Fire and Safety Code, every guest attending the Commencement ceremonies in the Arena must have a guest ticket.
-The number of tickets distributed is based upon the Fire and Safety Code, which clearly indicates the number of people we can safely accommodate in the Park Center Alumni Arena.
-Each student is given four guest tickets.
+In order to adhere to the Fire and Safety Code, every guest attending the Commencement ceremonies must have a guest ticket.